zenika-open-source/promote-open-source-project/README.md

 <summary>✨ Provide a demo of your project</summary>
 <p>

-> Vistors will want to quickly understand the purpose of your project, how it works and how to use it.
+> Visitors will want to quickly understand the purpose of your project, how it works and how to use it.
 Providing a demo is the best way to satisfy users.
 It could be:
 >
 >  - An animated GIF demonstrating how your project works
 >  - A link to a live demo